Provably Protecting Fine-Tuned LLMs from Training Data Extraction while Preserving Utility: Evaluation

 \subsection{Results}

 We report the main results and ablation studies below.
 Additional results, including experiments on LoRA fine-tuned LLMs, are presented in Appendix~\ref{app:exps}.

-\paragraph{Main results.} Table~\ref{tab:main} summarizes security under the canary method and the PII and TTE attacks, together with next-token accuracy on held-out data.
+\paragraph{Main results.} Table~\ref{tab:main} summarizes security under the canary method and PII and TTE extraction attacks, together with next-token accuracy on held-out data.
+We also report the average normalized attack score (NAS) across the three attacks.
+Specifically, each attack score (column) is normalized to $[0,1]$ (excluding the STE row), and NAS is computed by averaging the normalized scores across columns, with TTE scores scaled by a factor of $1/3$ to balance the contribution of all attack types.
 SCP-$\Delta_r$-b provides the strongest protection under the canary method and PII extraction, and achieves security comparable to CP-$\Delta_r$ on TTE, consistent with Proposition~\ref{prop:scp-improved-bound}.
 SCP-$\Delta_r$-c performs similarly to SCP-$\Delta_r$-b, except on PII extraction, which we analyze further in Appendix~\ref{app:scp_b_vs_c}.
-Utility remains comparable across CP-style methods, with only minor differences between them.
-Notably, non-RPD-based CP-style algorithms are vulnerable to our attacks (e.g. PII FER of 15\%-34\%).
+Utility remains comparable across CP-style methods, with only minor differences.
+Notably, non-RPD-based CP-style algorithms remain highly vulnerable to our attacks, with NAS values ranging from 0.47 to 0.76.
+In contrast, SCP-$\Delta_r$-b achieves an NAS of 0.11, substantially closer to the reference baseline (No CP-val, NAS = 0.002) and substantially improving over CP-$\Delta_r$ (NAS = 0.22).

-\paragraph{Effect of smoothing level.} Figure~\ref{fig:smooth_m} shows the effect of the smoothing parameter $m$ on the canary score for SCP-$\Delta_r$ (See Appendix~\ref{app:scp_b_vs_c} for further discussion).
+\paragraph{Effect of smoothing level.} Figure~\ref{fig:smooth_m} shows the effect of the smoothing parameter $m$ on the canary score for SCP-$\Delta_r$.
+As we increase $m$, the canary tokens are less likely to be smoothed, and thus protection decreases, which supports Proposition~\ref{prop:scp-improved-bound} (See Appendix~\ref{app:scp_b_vs_c} for further discussion).
 In terms of utility, the only noticeable degradation occurs for $m=1$, for which both variations achieves a validation accuracy of $0.39$.
 For $m \in \{10,100,1000\}$, validation accuracy remains stable at $0.495 \pm 0.005$.

 \paragraph{Effect of constituent models memorization.} Figure \ref{fig:epochs} shows the effect of the number of training epochs on the TTE attack for the \emph{MathAbstracts} dataset.
 We focus on tokens that $q$ fails to predict, since tokens that $q$ predicts are trivial to recover and hinder distinguishability between methods for low memorization.
 Notably, the ranking of the different algorithms by AUC is consistent across memorization levels.